autowarefoundation/autoware/control/trajectory_follower/design/trajectory_follower-mpc-design.md

 The `kinematics` model is being used by default.
 Please see the reference [1] for more details.

-For the optimization, a Quadratric Programming (QP) solver is used with two options are currently implemented:
+For the optimization, a Quadratic Programming (QP) solver is used with two options are currently implemented:

 - `unconstraint` : use least square method to solve unconstraint QP with eigen.